HyperTag/documentation/src/content/cloud-destinations/google-analytics.md

 ### Track

-We'll record a Google Analytics event whenever you make a `track` call (see events in Google Analytics in Behavior -> Events -> Overview).
+We'll record a Google Analytics event whenever you make a `track` call (see events in Google Analytics in **Behavior -> Events -> Overview**).

 ## Beyond the Basics

-As mentioned above, MetaRouter will automatically enable `Track Named Pages` and `Track Categorized Pages`.
+As mentioned above, MetaRouter will automatically enable Track Named Pages and Track Categorized Pages.
 You'll notice that there a quite a few other Destination Details.
 Keep reading to learn what those are and why you might want to use them.

 ### Use Classic Analytics on Your Site